 11 of 12

-Though Grouse can't doesn't measure up to Cypress in terms of a ski experience (Cypress has more lifts and slopes), it is still a popular spot for reasonably priced skiing.
+Though Grouse doesn't measure up to Cypress in terms of a ski experience (Cypress has more lifts and slopes), it is still a popular spot for reasonably priced skiing.
 Many people visit Grouse Mountain just to go up the gondola and get the best view of Vancouver.
 Grouse Mountain is also famous for the Grouse Grind, a 2.9-kilometre trail up the mountain face.
 Other activities include zip-lining, a visit to the Grizzly bear refuge and dining.

 12 of 12

 Canadians love their cross-border shopping, and between Vancouver and Seattle off of Highway 5, you'll find plenty of it.
 The closest spot to hit is Bellingham - about a half hour south of the Canada/U.S. border - where Bellis Fair Mall features Target, Kohl's, Abercrombie & Fitch and more.
 Continue south another half hour and you come to Burlington/Mt.
-Vernon, where outlet stores include GAP, Coach and J.Crew among others.
+Vernon, where outlet stores include GAP, Coach, and J.Crew among others.